-4. Selected Projects
+42. Selected Projects

-DCA may also require that a tax credit only projects selected for funding provide an appraisal commissioned by a lender or the applicant on or before closing.
+DCA may also require that a tax credit only projects selected for funding provide an appraisal commissioned by a lender or a DCA-approved appraiserthe applicant on or before closing.
 This appraisal must support the purchase price as well as the value of the property upon completion.